Sustainable

 © Waldemarus | Shutterstock, Inc. [US] 2018

-In this context, it should be remembered:
+In this context, it is to be kept in mind - for example:

 A minority of around 20 percent of the world's population, mainly people in rich countries but also the rich worldwide, currently accounts for around 80 percent of total global resource consumption.